abs-tudelft/sbd/manual/src/guide/apache-spark/dataframe-and-dataset.md

 such as `join()`.
 As such, the Scala API for DataFrames combines the best of both worlds.

-Still, this approach is still error-prone, since it is allowed to write the filter predicate as an SQL predicate, retaining the problem of potential errors in the timestamp.
+Still, this approach is error-prone, since it is allowed to write the filter predicate as an SQL predicate, retaining the problem of potential errors in the timestamp field name and the timestamp itself.

 #### DataSet